Human Touch

 Human Touch is the ninth studio album by American singer-songwriter Bruce Springsteen.
 The album was released on March 27, 1992, the same day as Lucky Town.
-It was the more popular of the two, peaking at number two on the US Billboard 200 chart, and lead single "Human Touch" (double A-side single with Lucky Towns "Better Days") peaking at number one on the Mainstream Rock and number 16 on the Billboard Hot 100 charts.
-"Human Touch" has since been certified Platinum by the Recording Industry Association of America (RIAA) for over one million copies sold in the US, and was nominated for Best Rock Vocal Performance at the 1993 Grammy Awards.
+It was the more popular of the two albums, peaking at number two on the US Billboard 200 chart.
+Its lead single, "Human Touch" (released as a double A-side single with Lucky Towns "Better Days"), peaked at number one on the Mainstream Rock chart and number 16 on the Billboard Hot 100.
+Human Touch has since been certified Platinum by the Recording Industry Association of America (RIAA) for sales of over one million copies in the US, and it was nominated for Best Rock Vocal Performance at the 1993 Grammy Awards.

 Background

-Not long after Springsteen broke up the E Street Band in October 1989, pianist Roy Bittan played Springsteen three instrumental songs he had written: "Roll of the Dice", "Real World" and "Trouble in Paradise".
-Springsteen later added lyrics to the songs, and liked them to the point where he began writing and recording more songs.
-With the E Street Band gone—except for Bittan, who played keyboards and co-produced the album—Springsteen assembled a band of studio musicians in Los Angeles, mostly using the services of Randy Jackson on bass guitar and Jeff Porcaro on drums.
-A wide variety of background vocalists were used, including Sam Moore, Bobby Hatfield, and Bobby King.
-Overall, at least 25 or so songs were recorded, but the exact number is unknown.
+Shortly after Springsteen disbanded the E Street Band in October 1989, pianist Roy Bittan played three instrumental tracks he had written for Springsteen: "Roll of the Dice", "Real World", and "Trouble in Paradise".
+Springsteen later added lyrics to the compositions and liked them enough to begin writing and recording additional material.
+With the E Street Band dissolved—aside from Bittan, who played keyboards and co-produced the album—Springsteen assembled a group of studio musicians in Los Angeles, primarily utilizing bassist Randy Jackson and drummer Jeff Porcaro.
+A diverse group of background vocalists contributed to the project, including Sam Moore, Bobby Hatfield, and Bobby King.
+Ultimately, approximately 25 songs were recorded, though the exact number remains unknown.

-The album was originally set for a spring-summer 1991 release date, having been pushed back from early 1991, but was once again halted when Springsteen began recording Lucky Town later that year.
-Springsteen ultimately decided to release both albums on the same day, with Human Touch released on March 27, 1992—more than two years after starting the project.
+The album was initially scheduled for a spring or summer 1991 release, after being pushed back from early 1991, but production was halted when Springsteen began recording Lucky Town later that year.
+Springsteen ultimately decided to release both albums on the same day, resulting in Human Touch debuting on March 27, 1992—more than two years after the project commenced.

-Porcaro was asked by Springsteen to join the band for the subsequent tour, but declined because he was engaged with his own band Toto.
-Porcaro died a few months later of a heart attack in his garden.
+Springsteen asked Porcaro to join the touring band for the subsequent promotional tour, but Porcaro declined due to prior commitments with his own band, Toto.
+Porcaro died of a heart attack a few months later while working in his garden.